gloryofrobots/arza/README.md

 // they are often placed inside parens seq:foldl (x y => x + y) 0 [1,2,3,4,5]

-// on the left side of => operator can be any valid pattern tail = hd::tl => tl head = [hd, ...t] => hd fullname = {name, surname} => name ++ " " ++ surname
+// on the left hand side of => operator can be any valid pattern tail = hd::tl => tl head = [hd, ...t] => hd fullname = {name, surname} => name ++ " " ++ surname

-// If you need multiple statement function, use 'fun' instead
+// If you need multiple statement function in some expression, use 'fun' instead
 // fun expression requires name, use _ if you don't need one

 seq:foldl (fun _ x y ->